Pro4-ever/html5lemmings/README.md

 Tools
 -----

-Notepad - for saving code
+- Notepad - for saving code
-W3Schools - for coding and testing
+- W3Schools TryIt Editor - for coding and testing